The highest-earning YouTuber in the world is a 9-year-old boy.

 For starters, you need to have a minimum of 1,000 subscribers on your channel.
 The good news: it doesn’t matter how long it takes you to get there — you just need to get it done.
 So, once you hit that not-too-daunting 1K milestone, you’ve already satisfied a generous chunk of your required quota.

 In addition to 1,000 subscribers, you’ll also need 4,000 hours of Watch Time on your channel’s video content over the last 12 months.
-Live streams and unlisted videos also count towards that total.
+Live streams and unlisted videos also count toward that total.

 If you’re an already-seasoned YouTuber, you might be thinking: “I hit the 4K mark ages ago!”
 However, only the last 12 months of activity — not the entire lifetime of your channel — count toward the YouTube Partner Program.